freesewing/markdown/dev/contributors/ways-to-contribute/report-bugs/en.md

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
-* **Include relevant information** such as your username on the site, or the person you draften a pattern for.
+* **Include relevant information** such as your username on the site, or the person you drafted a pattern for.

 Provide more context by answering these questions: